jhonnyizidoro/strapi-generate-types/README.md

     isIconNameEditable?: boolean;
   }

-  // Only generated if @strapi/plugin-users-permissions is in package.json
-  interface Role {
+  // Role, Permissions and User is only generated if @strapi/plugin-users-permissions is in package.json interface Role {
     id?: number;
     permissions?: Strapi.Permission[];